YuexingHao/Yuexing-Hao/index.md

 ## About Me

 I am currently pursuing my Ph.D. at Cornell University.
+My name means "happy walking is good", and the pronunciation is "You-Sing."

 I hold Computer Science degrees from Rutgers University (B.A.) and Tufts University (M.S).
-My Ph.D. study's interests are mainly span in Human-Computer Interaction research and entrepreneurship.
+My Ph.D. pursuits predominantly embrace the realms of Human-Computer Interaction research and the dynamic realm of entrepreneurship.
 Presently, I am based in the beautiful Ithaca, NY.
 In my spare time, I love to do many outdoor activities, such as ice hockey, squash, and water skiing.

 ## Research Interests